shreyasrastogi/AzureUserEntraIDApp/README.md

 - **BlazorApp.NUnitTests**: Contains the unit tests for the application.
   - `FeedbackTests.cs`: Unit tests for the `Feedback.razor` component.
   - `DisableUserTests.cs`: Unit tests for the `DisableUser.razor` component.
+  - `DeleteUserTests.cs`: Unit tests for the `DeleteUser.razor` component.
+  - `CreateUserTests.cs`: Unit tests for the `CreateUser.razor` component.
+  - `EditUserTests.cs`: Unit tests for the `EditUser.razor` component.
   - `HomeTests.cs`: Unit tests for the `Home.razor` component.

 ## Configuration